bplmaps/lmec-main-site/content/education/k12/teach-it-yourself.md

 ## Teaching and Learning Resources

-### Fully-scripted teach-it-yourself versions of our most popular pre-designed programs.
+### Fully-scripted teach-it-yourself versions of our most popular programs.

 We'll be adding more as we get them updated, so check back.